 The list of risks to an IT environment are long.
 They include hardware or software failure, malware, viruses, pace, scams and phishing.
 There’s also human error and malignant threats from hackers, fraud, denial-of-service attacks, security breaches and even dishonest staff.
 That doesn’t even take into account natural disasters, such as floods, fire, etc., which can take down an IT system and with it a company’s valuable data.

-Whoever is responsible for risk management at your organization, be they the chief technology officer, chief security officer, chief risk officer, chief information officer or whomever, they are involved in a three-step process to control risk: risk assessment, risk mitigation and risk evaluation and assessment.
+Whoever is responsible for risk management at your organization, be they the chief technology officer, chief security officer, chief risk officer, chief information officer or whomever, they are involved in a three-step process to control risk: risk assessment, risk mitigation and risk evaluation.
 While all three are important, when you start with a thorough risk assessment, you’re more likely prepared for the other stages of managing risk.

 Potential Losses from IT Downtime